One of the most ambitious SEO campaigns ever.

 4. Pages with a low volume of traffic across all channels

 If a website has a higher percentage of thin content, it is hard to grow it organically.
+But, if we cut out thin content, we’re giving strong pages a better chance to perform.

+This practice is officially called content pruning, and even though it sounds daunting and can make content managers anxious, it is for the best.
 Just like you have to cut an avocado plant for it to grow fruit, you have to cut the branches that are weighing good content down.

 Want more proof?
 Learn how Quickbooks increased non-branded organic traffic by 44% after deleting 40% of their thin content.

 Want to start content pruning your site?
+Use Ahrefs’ content audit spreadsheet.

 Diagnosing Search Console Issues